 Officer-cadets are assessed on every phase of the program and the cumulative assessment becomes part of their personal service file.

 All officer-cadets must participate in the Cadet Wing championship events.
-The Wing tournaments normally offer activities such as volleyball, basketball, floor hockey, water polo, hockey for men and women, broomball, tabloid and the Harrier cross-country race.
+The Wing tournaments normally offer activities such as European team handball, soccer, water polo, sports tabloid activities and the Harrier cross-country race and Winter games activities.